tomahawkins/heavylift/README.md

 Problems uncovered:

-- With the new launch rod/tube configuration, monocopter fell off launch rod and broke propeller.
+- With the new launch rod and tube configuration, monocopter fell off launch rod and broke propeller.

-## Flight #3
+## Flight Test #3

-Problems fixed:
+Problems fixed before flight:

 - Attached new propeller.

 Problems uncovered:

 - Still could not launch at full speed and full pitch.
-    - Perhaps wind is not large enough.
+    - Perhaps wing is not large enough.
+- When the rotor is coming up to speed, the rotor tends to wobble with launch rod and the rotation is often off vertical axis.

+Notes:

+By looking at the battery, it was noticed that the powerhead side was pitched up at slow speed, i.e. the battery was tilted down.
+As the speed increased, the battery leveled out and became flat.
+We suspect that when under rotation, the centripital forces on the battery tries to orient itself into a flat disc.